 Get the children to help set up a water collection point where rain water can be collected and used to water plants during the summer months.
 It will help to teach them about water conservation and has the added benefit of reducing flooding in the garden when we get very heavy downpours.

-Over to you now.
+Have your say!
 Have you tried any of our eco friendly ways to amuse the kids this summer?
-Or do you have any more to add to our list?
+Any more we should add to our list?
 Please share them with us in the comments box below.